postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 ![Comments in app and dashboard](https://assets.postman.com/postman-docs/Comments+gif.gif)

-You'll be notified when you're tagged in a comment.
-If someone tags you in a comment on a collection you don't have access to, you'll have to get access before you can read the comment.
+If you get tagged in a comment, you'll get a notification.
+If you don't have access to the collection you've been tagged on, you'll have to get access before you can read the comment.

 ## Read comments in the app and on the dashboard